Barbor History, Family Crest & Coats of Arms

-Britons.
+The chronicles of Scottish history reveal that the first people to use the name Barbor were the Strathclyde-Britons.
 The Barbor surname is derived from the Anglo-Norman French word "barbier," in turn from the Late Latin "barbarius," or "barba, " meaning "beard."
 As such, the medieval barber who not only cut hair and gave shaves, but also practiced surgery and pulled teeth.
-CITATION[CLOSE]

 Early Origins of the Barbor family